 Dear Mr. Jameson,

-I am writing to ask if you would feel comfortable providing a positive letter of reference for me?
-If you can attest to my qualifications for employment, and the skills I attained while I was employed at ABC Company, I would sincerely appreciate it.
+I am writing to ask whether you would feel comfortable providing a positive letter of reference for me.
+If you can attest to my qualifications for employment, and to the skills I attained while I was employed at ABC Company, I would sincerely appreciate it.

 I can be reached at email@example.com or (111) 111-1234.